How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Step Four: Account for Irregular Expenses

-Irregular expenses are the budget category that trips up most people.
+Irregular expenses are the category that trips up most people.
 These are real costs that simply do not occur every month.
 Because they are absent from most months, they are easy to forget — until they arrive unexpectedly and throw the entire budget off balance.

 The solution is to estimate their annual total and set aside a monthly amount for each.